rainerpue/practitioner_website/README.md

 Example of an error in the MarkUp corrected:
 - *The frameborder attribute on the iframe element is obsolete.
 Use CSS instead.* I then removed frameborder from HTML and added border: none in CSS

+### General testing
-Since I started to build the structure of the website and add the first line of code or content, I have done constant testing via the use of Chrome Developer tools.
+Since I started to build the structure of the website and added the first line of code or content, I did constant testing via the use of Chrome Developer tools.
+For each feature I was working on, I tried to preview it in Chrome Dev tools to understand quickly which HTML or CSS would cause a certain effect and correct it as soon as possible.
+This allowed me to fully comprehend the languages and push to GitHub only after I made the whole feature was working well.

-Starting from the mobile-first side of things each element on each page was tested to ensure it functions as expected.
-Using the device selector through the dev tools, each device was selected to achieve the testing needed.
-If and when I encountered an error, I would first try to alleviate that error through the accompanying elements panel, and if successful replicate the fix in my IDE.
-If an error could not be fixed, my focus would turn to Slack and my fellow Code Institute students for help with identifying the problem and advice for tackling same.
+Each element of each page was tested to ensure its features worked as expected and was specifically responsive on mobile and small devices.
+For this, I used the device selector through the dev tools and selected each device to test each element.
+I also made sure to increase and decrease screen size of the browser directly to see the breakpoints and correct if needed.
+Whenever an error was noticed, I used the dev tools to apply or change certain styles and if successful, copied it to my IDE.

+Generally, I quickly noticed that the tablet devices with a medium size was requiring more attention as the responsiveness was working poorly.
+So when I could I added more Bootstrap grid columns to fix the responsiveness.
+This has been then one of my preoccupation for the whole testing.

+As a general rule also, when something would not work, especially at the beginning when I tried to build it with only HTML and CSS, without BootStrap, as challenged by my mentor then, I would do the search in W3Schools, Stack Overflow and Google generally to see if other developers struggled with same issue and found solution.
+Then when I could not find a solution anywhere else, I would turn to Slack and ask questions to fellow students.
+However, because I worked evenings mostly and did not have much opportunity to discuss my project with my mentor, I had to find solutions myself by playing around.

+### Testing in different browsers